-- 1 Tbsp granulated sugar
+- 1 Tablespoon granulated white sugar

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 2 Tbsp butter
+- 2 Tablespoons butter

-- 2 Tbsp brown sugar
+- 2 Tablespoons brown sugar

-- 2 Tbsp pure maple syrup
+- 2 Tablespoons pure maple syrup

-- Icing/confectioners' sugar for dusting
+- Icing/confectioners' sugar, for dusting

-Pre-cook the Sausages: Preheat oven to 350F.
+- If your sausage is not already cooked, pre-cook the Sausages: Preheat oven to 350F.
 Place a rack on top of a baking sheet.
 Place sausages on rack, leaving space between each sausage.
 Bake in preheated oven for 20-25 minutes, or until they are cooked through.
 Remove from oven and increase oven temperature to 425F.

-Meanwhile, in a medium bowl, whisk the eggs together.
+- Meanwhile, in a medium bowl, whisk the eggs together.
 Add the rest of the ingredients and whisk well until frothy.
 Set aside.

-In an oven-proof skillet on the stove-top, melt butter oven medium heat.
+- In an oven-proof skillet on the stove-top, melt butter oven medium heat.
 Add sausages and cook, stirring regularly, until golden brown.
 Give batter a quick whisk, then pour oven sausages in pan.
 Quickly arrange sausages so they are scattered around the pan and not all in one spot.
 Place pan in pre-heated 425F oven and bake for about 15 minutes, or until puffy and deep golden around the edges.

-While the Dutch baby is baking, heat 2 Tbsp butter in a skillet or saucepan over medium heat.
+- While the Dutch baby is baking, heat 2 Tbsp butter in a skillet or saucepan over medium heat.
 Add the prepared apple slices and cook, stirring, just until they are tender-crisp. *Don't over-cook, or they will fall apart and/or be mushy.
 Cook them just until tender, but still holding their shape.
 Add brown sugar and maple syrup to the skillet and cook another couple of minutes.
 Turn off heat under pan.

-When Dutch baby is cooked, remove from oven and allow to stand a couple of minutes, then pour the apples with any liquid in the pan over-top of the Dutch baby.
+- When Dutch baby is cooked, remove from oven and allow to stand a couple of minutes, then pour the apples with any liquid in the pan over-top of the Dutch baby.
 Serve immediately, garnished with a bit of icing sugar, if you like.